ZhiangChen/virtual_shake_robot_pybullet/README.md

  ```

  4 .
-For the box pedestal you need to launch the box_launch.py  it launches the control_node as well with it
+For the box pedestal you need to launch the box_launch.py, which launches the control_node as well with it.

  ```
  ros2 launch virtual_shake_robot_pybullet box_launch.py